ntsystemsit/ntsystemsit.github.io/_posts/2017-02-20-Get-started-with-Azure-ARM-templates.md

 Select-AzureRmSubscription -SubscriptionId c2a12a42-0179-*************
 ```

-With the "New-AzureRmResourceGroupDeployment" cmdlet we start the deployment process using our template and parameter file.
+With the "New-AzureRmResourceGroupDeployment" cmdlet we start the deployment process using our template and parameter file as attributes.

 ```powershell
 # ARM Template SQL Database